MrThearMan/undine/README.md

 - [ ] Add tests for converters
 - [ ] Add tests for GenericForeignKeys and GenericRelations
 - [x] Refactor MutationHandler to be less coupled to MutationTypes
-- [ ] Add support for non-model mutations
+- [x] Add support for non-model mutations
 - [ ] Add support for permission checks
 - [ ] Add support for pagination
 - [ ] Add support for Relay
-- [ ] Add support for Enums / Django Choices
+- [x] Add support for Enums / Django Choices
 - [ ] Add utilities for unit testing
 - [ ] Sync with graphene-django-query-optimizer (pagination, etc.)
 - [x] Add field for TestChoices (needed for better enum support)
 - [ ] Add support for bulk mutations
 - [ ] Add documentation for everything!!! (specify later)
+- [ ] "mutation_only" inputs, e.g. "CurrentUserDefault"

 # Later:
 - [ ] Refactor MutationHandler to make less queries when updating nested objects